polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 ### Requirements

-1. The host functions MUST provide tangible performance improvements over pure runtime execution.
+1. The host functions MUST provide a significant performance improvement over pure runtime execution.
 2. The host functions MUST use standardized serialization formats for interoperability.
 3. The implementation MUST be based on well-audited or at least battle-tested cryptographic libraries.
 4. The API SHOULD minimize the number of host calls required for common operations.